 - Need to tighten the lugs (tuned super high) since they loosen after playing for some time

 This is among our favorite snare drums in the team because it can play from rock to metal, and jazz, as well.
-The Ludwig 402 Snare drum has awesome quality, perfect for recording studios or live performances.
+The Ludwig Supralite Snare Drum has awesome quality, perfect for recording studios or live performances.

-It’s made in the US with chrome-plated aluminum shells, that’s why you can see an expensive price tag.
+It’s made in the US with beaded steel shells, that’s why you can see an expensive price tag.
 But, you’ll not be disappointed in its bright and crisp sound with a perfect balance between resonant tone and the snare’s ‘crack’ sound.
-It’s equipped with imperial lugs and hammered shells.
+This chrome snare drum from Ludwig is also equipped with Triple-flanged Hoops.

 - Stock heads and wires are great

 - With the imperial lugs, it’s very easy to tune the drum

 - Responsiveness is awesome

 - The stock strainer is the weak point of this instrument